Boletus auripes: Similar species

 Field characteristics used to distinguish Boletus auripes from potential lookalike species include the yellowish brown to chestnut-brown cap surface that becomes paler with age, yellow flesh that does not stain blue, and a reticulate stem.
 B. aureissimus has a similar appearance, but has a honey-yellow to bright yellow or yellow-ochre cap, less conspicuous stem reticulation, and a more limited range covering Florida west to Texas.
 B. aureissimus var. castaneus has a purplish-brown cap with a texture like velvet.

 Boletus auripes somewhat resembles B. aurantiosplendens, but the latter species has a more variably colored cap that can be orange, brownish orange, or yellowish, and variable degrees of stem reticulation.
 B. hortonii has a similar color scheme but lacks reticulation on the stem.
 B. auripes bears a superficial resemblance in coloration to the Costa Rican species B. lychnipes, known only from a limited area in the northern Cordillera de Talamanca.
 The latter species may be distinguished by the lack of reticulations on the upper half of the stem, a brown or salmon-pink staining reaction on the stem in response to handling, and microscopically by a conspicuously sterile margin and prominent pseudocystidia.
 Retiboletus retipes is set apart from B. auripes by a darker cap, tubes that lack an olive tinge, and a stem that has more prominent reticulation extending down to the base.
 In contrast to B. auripes, B. impolitus has a floccose (wooly) or tomentose cap surface, and lacks an olive tinge on the tubes.

 Distribution and habitat

 Boletus auripes is mycorrhizal, and fruits singly, scattered, or in groups on the ground under broadleaf trees, especially oak and beech, but it has also been recorded associating with mountain laurel (Kalmia latifolia).
 Boletus auripes typically forms fruit bodies between June and November.

 Boletus auripes has a disjunct distribution, and is one of several fungi found in both eastern Asia and eastern North America.
 In North America, where it is relatively common, the range of the fungus extends from Alaska south to Mexico, and east to New York.
 In Central America, it has been recorded in Belize.
-The mushroom has also been recorded from Taiwan, China (including Yunnan, Sichuan, Guangdong, Kwangsi, and Hunan), and Japan.
+The mushroom has also been recorded from Taiwan, China (including Yunnan, Sichuan, Guangdong, Guangxi, and Hunan), and Japan.
 It was reported for the first time from the Russian Far East in 2008.